 Breast Lift in Fort Lauderdale, FL

 Over time, many women notice that their breasts begin to sag.
 Pregnancy, breastfeeding, weight loss and aging all take their toll.
-Breast lift surgery by plastic surgeon Nathan Eberle, M.D., D.D.S., counteracts these effects by restoring breast position for women in Fort Lauderdale and Broward County at the Weston Center for Plastic Surgery.
+Breast lift surgery by board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., counteracts these effects by restoring breast position for women in Fort Lauderdale and Broward County at the Weston Center for Plastic Surgery.
 After this surgery, known in the medical world as a mastopexy procedure, the breasts look perkier and sit higher on the chest.

 - Back to work in 2 weeks or less